Which metrics are used to evaluate a binary classification model's performance?

 This calculates the proportion of actual negative class observations that are incorrectly predicted by the model as positive.

-Specifically for False-positive count, False-negative count, and False-positive rate, the lower the value, the better the model.
+For False-positive rate, the lower the value, the better the model.
 For all the other metrics, a higher value indicates better model performance.
 All these metrics have a range from 0 to 1.

 Threshold-independent metrics